leod/posh/README.md

 2. `posh` targets a subset of [GLSL ES 3.00](https://registry.khronos.org/OpenGL/specs/es/3.0/GLSL_ES_Specification_3.00.pdf).

-If the basic principle works explored by `posh` works out, we will be able to lift these restrictions over time.
+We will be able to lift these restrictions over time.
 A second iteration of `posh` could target e.g. a subset of `wgpu` rather than OpenGL.

 ## Related Work